-- --paste STRING, --paster STRING - None
+Command line: --paste STRING or --paster STRING

 Load a PasteDeploy config file.
 The argument may contain a # symbol followed by the name of an app section from the config file, e.g. production.ini#admin.

 At this time, using alternate server blocks is not supported.
 Use the command line arguments to control server configuration instead.